How To Sing Like Chris Cornell

 Now, each of these vowel sounds actually requires a specific vocal tract width to allow for proper resonance, AH being the widest vowel, EE and OO being the most narrow vowel sounds.
 The easiest way to learn how to control the width of your vocal tract is actually to learn proper tuning of your vowels from the very start.

 Now that we’ve established that each vowel requires a specific tongue shape, and a specific vocal tract width – we need to TUNE this width all throughout your range so that you can sing past your vocal break and sing with ease in the ‘difficult’ passages throughout your voice.
 A great way to illustrate this point is to take one of your vowels like “AH”, so, tongue low and concave, and ever so slightly allow your vowel to change character as you ascend in range, towards an “OH”.
 So AH becomes OH as you sing towards your first vocal break – can you feel how allows a change and release in your resonance so that you can actually sing higher in chest voice and sing past your break?
 Congratulations, you just tuned your vowel.
-Now, vowel modification in this manner isn’t particularly efficient, but it IS a great way to learn it if you’re just starting out – here’s a practical tutorial I’ve put together for you to show you the BEST way to tune your vowels
+Now, vowel modification in this manner isn’t particularly efficient, but it IS a great way to learn it if you’re just starting out.

 Step 5 – Singing consonants and onsets

-A vocal onset is how your note starts, and almost ALWAYS invoves one of your practical vowel sounds, even while singing consonants and starting your words.
-There’s actually THREE different onsents your voice is able to create;
+A vocal onset is how your note starts, and almost ALWAYS involves one of your practical vowel sounds, even while singing consonants and starting your words.
+There’s actually THREE different onsets your voice is able to create;

 - Breathy (weak)